-3.5.1.
-Purposes
+3.5.1 Purposes

 Site plan review is a means of managing the aesthetics and environmental impacts of land use by the regulation of permitted uses, not their prohibition.
+Its purpose is to:

+- assure protection of the public interest consistent with a reasonable use of the site for the purposes permitted in the district; and - promote and encourage desired community characteristics as expressed in the Master Plan and Design Review Guidelines

+3.5.2 Requirements

-Its purpose is to assure protection of the public interest consistent with a reasonable use of the site for the purposes permitted in the district.
-Accordingly, no building permit shall be issued for any use, site, or building alteration, or other improvement that is subject to this Section 3.5 unless an application for site plan review has been prepared in accordance with the requirements herein and unless such application has been approved by the Planning and Economic Development Board (hereinafter referred to in this Section as the Board).
+- A. No building permit shall be issued for any use, site, or building alteration, or other improvement that is subject to this Section 3.5 unless an application for site plan review has been prepared in accordance with the requirements herein and unless such application has been approved by the Planning and Economic Development Board (hereinafter referred to in this Section as the Board) or its designee in the instance of administrative site plan review. - B. Unless specifically authorized by the terms of the site plan review decision, a final certificate of occupancy shall not be issued until the applicant has complied with or satisfied all conditions of the site plan review decision. - C. Any work done in deviation from an approved site plan shall be a violation of this Bylaw unless such deviation is approved in writing by the Board or its designee or is determined by the Building Inspector to be an insubstantial change.

-3.5.2.
+3.5.3.
 Applicability